samtupy/nvgt/doc/src/references/include/INI Reader and Writer (ini.nvgt)/classes/ini/methods/load_string.md

 # load_string
-This function loads ini data stored as a string, doing it this way insures that ini data can come from any source, such as an encrypted string if need be.
+This function loads INI data stored as a string, doing it this way insures that ini data can come from any source, such as an encrypted string if need be.

 `bool ini::load_string(string data, string filename = "*");`